DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

 ![create-ecs](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/network/images/ECS-Create.png)

+!!! note

-> Installing a Kubernetes cluster requires each machine to have a minimum of 2 CPUs and 2 GB of memory.
+    When installing a Kubernetes cluster, each node is required to have a minimum of 2 CPUs and 2 GB of memory.

 ## Set up the Kubernetes Cluster